Canon 1D Mark IV vs Sony A9

 The A9 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.

 Review summary: Canon 1D Mark IV vs Sony A9

-Arguments in favor of the Canon EOS-1D Mark IV:
+Reasons to prefer the Canon EOS-1D Mark IV:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (1500 versus 650) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.